 A large portion of Area S-10 remains untested due to lack of property owner permission and testing in the areas adjacent suggest it has the potential for intact archaeological resources.
 Phase I survey is recommended in the inaccessible portion of Area S-10.
 Area SWM S-10 comprises areas of roadways and pavement within suburban development, and no further work is recommended for Area SWM S-10.
+Areas S-10 and SWM S-10 are located within the LOD for the Preferred Alternative.

-Area S-12 is a Phase I survey area measuring 2.52 acres located within the interchange between I-495 and the Clara Barton Parkway.
-Area S-12 falls entirely within federal property administered by the NPS, and work for this project was undertaken in accordance with ARPA Permit 18-CHOH/NACE-10.
-Portions of the NPS property are subject to an MDOT SHA highway easement.
-Prior to highway construction, the area likely formed a bench overlooking the Potomac Floodplain, which was altered to some extent by construction of the C&O Canal.
-Eighteen STPs were excavated in Area S-12 (Figure 26).
+Area S-12 is a Phase I survey area measuring 2.52 acres

+(Appendix E, Page 1).
+Area S-12 falls entirely within federal property administered by the NPS, and work for this project was undertaken in accordance with ARPA Permit 18-

+CHOH/NACE-10.
+Portions of the NPS property are subject to an MDOT SHA highway easement .
+Eighteen STPs were excavated in Area S-12.
+(Figure 26).
 The survey area is located on property administered by the NPS and an MDOT SHA highway easement.
 The NRCS documented Elk silt loam and Chrome and Conowingo soils with slopes ranging from 0-8 percent (Web Soil Survey 2015).
 Each of these soil series typically consists of an Ap-horizon transitioning to a Bt-horizon 0.6-1.1 ft below surface.
 Elk silt loams typically contain an intervening BA-horizon between the surface soils and subsoil ranging from 0.75-1.1 below surface.
 Testing revealed the stratigraphy did not generally conform to the expected soil pedons and was somewhat variable.
 The waterlogged conditions at the survey area resulted in the termination of some STPs at the water table before reaching an identifiable subsoil.
-The construction of I-495 and the Clara Barton Parkway interchange may have resulted in increased drainage and water retention within Area S-12, which is reflected in the gleying hydric soils and high water tables encountered in the area's STPs.
+The construction of interchange may have resulted in increased drainage and water retention within Area S-12, which is reflected in the gleying hydric soils and high water tables encountered in the area's STPs.
 Area S-12 is wooded with a central grassy clearing (Figure 27).
 It is situated 110 ft (32 m) amsl and slopes gently downward to the west, with slopes ranging from 0-8 percent.
-A small stream runs through this western portion of the area roughly parallel with the Clara Barton Parkway before turning northwest at the western end of the survey area.
+A small stream runs through this western portion of the area .
 Area S-12 was surveyed during a period of sustained heavy rain, exacerbating the standing water and high-water tables were observed in all parts of this area.
 Area S-12 area is located partially within the Potter Site (18MO22), identified through amateur collection by the landowner, Lloyd Potter, and recorded in 1961 (MHT Site Form 18MO22).
-According to the site form on file with the MHT, the site occupied several acres near the Naval Surface Warfare Center and included precontact points, blades, and groundstone.
-Potter reported most of the site was destroyed when I-495 was constructed, but the aerial photography suggests that the portion of the site within Area S-12 was not disturbed.
+According to the site form on file with the MHT, the site included precontact points, blades, and groundstone.
+Potter reported most of the site was destroyed when I-495 was constructed, although aerial photography suggests that some portions of the site within Area S-12 may remain undisturbed.
 A total of 18 primary STPs were excavated at 50-ft intervals in Area S-12.
+Two transects of STPs were excavated .
 STPs 4-8 on Transect 1 were offset between five and 15 ft because the transect ran through the stream, and the immediately adjacent ground surface was mostly covered by standing water.
+Two primary stratigraphic patterns were identified at Area S-12.
+In the eastern part of the area near the on-ramp and within the lawn, Stratum I consisted of dark grayish brown (10YR 4/2) to very dark grayish brown (10YR 3/2) clay loam O-horizon extending to between 0.3-0.6 ft below the ground surface.